adtac/commento/README.md

 And that's it!
 Source the client-side script, add a `div` called `commento` (which will contain the comments) and initialize Commento with your server.
 The client-side script does all the hard work of building the markup and loading the CSS.
 The assets themselves (JavaScript and CSS) as served by the go application.

+The client-side script accepts an optional second argument `options`, in the form of a plain object.
+Currently, the only option is `(boolean) honeypot`, which adds a hidden input field to fool spammers.
+If anything is input into this field, the submission is silently ignored.
+This option defaults to `false` if the options param is not set explicitly.

 To get the server running, run:

 ```bash